 Here at The Smile Company Dental Care, we have our own endodontic dental care professionals, unlike in other dental clinics which may refer you to another dental care professional who can ably treat your specific dental problem.

 Our endodontic dental care professionals have the training and skills to deal with any problem concerning the pulp of the tooth.
 We have been performing endodontic treatments (often called root canal therapy) for a long time, and because of our extensive experience, we are very efficient and precise in the way we provide the treatment.
 Delays are kept to a minimum, and we know how to keep the patients relaxed and pain-free during the procedure.

 Our dental care professionals can also perform therapy and surgery.
 We have enough experience in dealing with unusual or difficult cases.
 For example, root canals may be blocked or very narrow, and there may be some unusual anatomical aspects that need to be dealt with.
 We can handle these issues without any difficulty.

 We also have the latest and most effective tools at our disposal.
 We use advanced technology, which includes ultrasonic devices, operating microscopes, and digital imaging, to enable us to successfully treat our patients.

 Generally, endodontic treatment is about taking out the infected tissue from the pulp and the root canals are thoroughly cleaned to get rid of any germs that can cause further infection.
 The tooth is then capped with a crown to prevent germs from getting inside.

-If you're having trouble with the pulp of your teeth and your dentist can't handle it then call us at (314) 254-8847 .
+If you believe you are having trouble with the pulp of your teeth and you require a dental care professional, call us at (314) 439-1307.
 We can assess the problem with the affected pulp and recommend a treatment that will save your tooth and free you of pain.
-This is the ultimate benefit of endodontics: it saves the tooth from being extracted because your natural tooth is always better than any replacement.
+This is the ultimate benefit of endodontics: It can save the tooth from being extracted because your natural tooth is always better than any replacement.